Reallynotanalien/so_long/README.md

 * The map must be rectangular and surrounded by walls.
 * The map has to be a .ber file.
 Not a folder.
 A file!
 * The map must contain exactly one player and one exit, and at least one collectible.
 For the bonus map, you will also need an enemy.
+* There has to be a valid path in the map.
+If the exit or one of the collectibles is blocked by walls, the map is invalid.
+The player cannot go through walls!

 ## Bonus
 <div align="center">